Hypnootize/hypnotizehud/README.md

 3. How can I change the font?

-- Go to resource/clientescheme.res and uncomment (remove the //) the font you want to use.
-Be sure to comment the font no longer in use!
+- You can find all the extra fonts inside the Customization folder and follow the instructions inside the "How does this works" file!

 .